AnthonySHM/Notes/SvelteTutorial-#002.md

 ```

 ### Select multiple
 A select element can have a multiple attribute, in which case it will populate an array rather than selecting a single value.
+This enables multiple selection of items with binded values as shown in the code example below:

 ```javascript